apache/spark/docs/streaming-programming-guide.md

 	For simple text files, there is an easier method `streamingContext.textFileStream(dataDirectory)`.
 And file streams do not require running a receiver, hence does not require allocating cores.

+	**Note on Python API:** *As of Spark 1.2, `fileStream` is not available in the Python API, only `textFileStream` is	available*.

 - **Streams based on Custom Actors:** DStreams can be created with data streams received through Akka actors by using `streamingContext.actorStream(actorProps, actor-name)`.
 See the [Custom Receiver Guide](streaming-custom-receivers.html#implementing-and-using-a-custom-actor-based-receiver) for more details.

+  *Note on Python API:** Since actors are available only in the Java and Scala libraries, `actorStream` is not available in the Python API.

 - **Queue of RDDs as a Stream:** For testing a Spark Streaming application with test data, one can also create a DStream based on a queue of RDDs, using `streamingContext.queueStream(queueOfRDDs)`.
 Each RDD pushed into the queue will be treated as a batch of data in the DStream, and processed like a stream.